 North Yorkshire County Council

 The Monitoring Officer and Standards Sub-Committee can only deal with complaints about the behaviour of a Member which falls within the scope of the Members’ Code of Conduct and cannot deal with complaints about issues that are not covered by the Code.
 If you make a complaint under the standards framework, it must be about why you think a member has not followed the Code.

 The Monitoring Officer will assess a complaint in consultation with the Independent Person for Standards, in accordance with agreed local assessment criteria and will decide whether or not a complaint merits formal investigation or other action.
 The Assessment Criteria can be accessed here.

 The procedure which the Standards Sub-Committee will follow in discharging its functions in relation to the determination of complaints can be accessed here.

 The Standards Sub-Committee is supported in its work to uphold high ethical standards by the Authority’s Monitoring Officer, who has a key role in relation to the ethical agenda.

 A meetings schedule, agendas and minutes of previous meetings of the former Standards Committee and the current Standards Sub-Committee can be seen in key documents.

 Publications and documents

 The Standards Sub-Committee produces, periodically, a Standards Bulletin which is circulated to Members of the Authority to keep them informed of the key developments and decided cases in the standards regime.
-The latest edition of the Bulletin is available for download in the committee papers section of this site.
+The latest edition of the Bulletin is available for download in the committee papers section of this site and below.